Border deaths soar; 2021 could break all-time record

 Falfurrias sits in Brooks County, 80 miles north of the U.S.-Mexico boundary.
 But it and neighboring Kenedy County account for a staggering number of deaths because of the highway checkpoints the Border Patrol operates in each place.

-In a single week earlier this month, 10 bodies were recovered from the remote ranch lands that surround the checkpoints.
+In a single week this month, 10 bodies were recovered from the remote ranch lands that surround the checkpoints.
 Smugglers send migrants on days-long walks around the checkpoints in heat topping 95 degrees, and many don’t make it.

 Heat is also a major killer in the deserts of Arizona, where calls for rescue pour in at Border Patrol stations, sometimes from migrants themselves, who decide it’s better to give up and get caught and try again.
 Often, they wait too long.